cloudnull/MP620-630-Linux-Printer/README.rst

 MP 620 - 630 | Debian Based Univeral Installer
 ##############################################

-This Works for ALL Debian Based Systems
+This should Work on ALL Debian Based Systems

 This Installer has been built for x86 and x86\_64.
 The Installer has been tested on :
   * Ubuntu 8.04 - 12.04